Local Wally's Top San Diego Restaurants

 You've just showed up in town, you're hungry, but you don't know where to eat.
 You can pull out the glossy dining guide at the hotel but come on, they pay for those endorsements.
 So you grab a tour book and dammit if they don't list every single restaurant in town.
 Yelp!?
-Half the reviews are written by drunk 20-somethings.
-Your will is weakening and McDonalds is starting to sound good.
-Don't do it!
+Good luck with that!

 Looking for a GREAT Place to Stay?
 Check Out San Diego Timeshare Resale